 How You Can Help

 Review the student's Academic Requirements Report with the student.
-In order to select a study abroad program that is academically appropriate, students should be aware of their degree progress here at TU.
+In order to select a study abroad option that is academically appropriate, students should be aware of their degree progress here at TU.

 Help them identify specifically which major/minor courses, GenEds, and electives they still have to complete at TU.